 Director of Operations & Executive Chef

 Heather Nace is originally from Baltimore, MD and holds a B.S. in Culinary Nutrition from Johnson & Wales University with a degree in Culinary Nutrition in May 2018.
 After completing her senior internship at GCCM, she accepted a full-time position in Fall 2018 and moved to New Orleans.
 As the Director of Operations, she is able to combine her experience of running a small business for twelve years with her knowledge of food and nutrition.
 She provides leadership for medical student and community programming, clinic operations, and special events.
-Heather is also continuing to pursue her nutrition education through the completion of a dietetic internship with the goal of becoming a registered dietitian by early 2021.
-She looks forward to continuing to inspire others to achieve better health by sharing her knowledge and passions for food, nutrition education, and cooking.
+As a registered dietitian, Heather is looking forward to inspiring others to achieve better health by sharing her knowledge and passions for food, nutrition education, and cooking.

 Chef Katie Pedroza